- Engaging Author Visits

 Mitch and Martha's performances also serve as a catalyst for creative writing.
 They emphasize that folktales were made up by ordinary "folks," and that children can make up great stories as well.
 Teachers can follow up by downloading a writing unit developed by Mitch and Martha for creating "How and Why" stories or "Noodlehead" tales based on folktale models.

 If you are able to have Mitch and Martha visit for more than a day, they can visit individual classrooms and give storytelling workshops.

 Mitch and Martha will be happy to discuss any details or concerns you have regarding an Author Visit.
 They are willing to be flexible in order to adapt to the needs of your school.
-They can also pass on information on how to plan a successful Author Visit from other schools where they've worked.

 For full information on all of Mitch and Martha's books and recordings, see Books and Recordings.
 To download a printer-friendly list of all of Mitch and Martha's books, including awards and reviews, click here.
-This eight-page document is useful for sharing information with colleagues regarding a potential author visit with Mitch and Martha.
+This document is useful for sharing information with colleagues regarding a potential author visit with Mitch and Martha.